Silk Stalkings

 Silk Stalkings is an American crime drama television series that premiered on CBS on November 7, 1991, as part of the network's late-night Crimetime After Primetime programming package.
-Broadcast for two seasons until CBS ended the Crimetime experiment in June 1993, the remaining six seasons ran exclusively on USA Network until the series finale on April 18, 1999.
+Broadcast for two seasons until CBS ended the Crimetime experiment in June 1993, the subsequent six seasons ran exclusively on USA Network until the series finale on April 18, 1999.
 The show was creator Stephen J. Cannell's longest-running series.
 Its title is a wordplay on "silk stockings".

-The series portrays the daily lives of two detectives who solve sexually-based crimes of passion ("silk stalkings") among the ultra-rich of Palm Beach, Florida.
-Most episodes were shot in San Diego, California, while others were filmed in Scottsdale, Arizona.
+The series portrays the daily lives of two detectives who solve sexually based crimes of passion ("silk stalkings") among the ultra-rich of Palm Beach, Florida.
+Most episodes were shot in San Diego, California, while some were filmed in Scottsdale, Arizona.